 In our fast-paced world – not to mention our chaotic current climate – it’s understandable that at times we might feel overwhelmed and exhausted.
-Feeling tired all the time is something that many of us can relate to, and as the days get darker and we head into winter, we might struggle with increased feelings of lethargy.
+Feeling tired all the time is something that many of us can relate to, but when tiredness starts to get in the way of our day-to-day lives, we might struggle with increased feelings of lethargy.

 If you find yourself feeling tired all the time, it can be easy to assume you’re simply not getting enough sleep, but there are lots of other reasons why you might have low energy.
 From making simple changes to your diet to finding ways to better manage stress and anxiety, here are 9 ways to help beat tiredness.

 Let’s start with the most obvious cause of tiredness: not getting enough sleep.
 While the amount of sleep you need can vary from person to person, most adults need between seven and nine hours of sleep to function at their best.
 But many people don’t get the right amount of sleep – or if they do, it isn’t good quality sleep.
 Heading to bed too late can be one reason you’re not feeling rested in the morning.
 Not only does being late to bed reduce the number of hours we spend asleep, but it can also affect the quality of our sleep.

 Sleep is made up of REM (rapid eye-movement) sleep and non-REM sleep, and as the clock creeps forward, we become more likely to have REM sleep.
 This type of sleep is lighter and dream-filled, whereas non-REM sleep is deeper and more restorative.
 So, when we go to bed too late at night, we might wake up feeling groggy, because the sleep we’ve had hasn’t been long or deep enough.